 1. Educational 40%

 a.
 Presents suggestion or striking facts that are simple in form and quickly grasped, or

 b.
 Shows extent to which group involvement meets a fundamental need, or

-c.
+2 c.
 Promotes decision and action or central theme.
+200/

 2. Interest and Originality 20%

 a.
 Original creation.
-0/0

 b.
 Holds interest of people until they have read or observed essentials of the message.

-c.
+2 c.
 Defines clearly one central idea.
+200/

 3. Appearance 20%

-5. a.
+a.
 General appearance, artistic, neat and attractive.
-2070

-b.
+4 b.
 Can be viewed and read at a distance up to 20 feet.
+200/

-1 Quality of display material 20%
+4. Quality of display material 20%

-TAL $1\frac{2076}{100\%}$

-10 IAL 10070
+TOTAL 100%

-Bo oth Evaluation (booth size - 6' x 6')
+R۸ oth Evaluation (booth size - 6' x 6')

-Education value 40%
+1. Education value 40%

 1. a.
 Present suggestions, facts simply 4070

 b.
 Can promote decisions and actions if benefits and interest of all

-2 Quality of display material 20%
+2. 20%

-۷. a.
+۷٠ a.
 Any items used within booth should be designed effectively and work or overall 2070

 theme of booth should be of good quality.

-2 b.
+b.
 Letters should be easy to read.
-20%

 3. Initiative and Originality 20%

 a.
 Presents ideas clearly.

-4 b.
+b.
 Clearly defines one central idea.
-200/

 4. General appearance and attractiveness 20%

 a.
 Neat and attractive

-- b.
-Title sign on front should be easily seen 1000/
+b.
+Title sign on front should be easily seen

-TAL 100%
+TOTAL 100%

-iss #:

-4 - FCE Booth

-331 15 - FCE Banner

-331 l6 - Booth

-331 7 - Banner
+C1 ass #